organisciak/dissertation/document/4_posterior_objective.md

 - Evaluation of a number of approaches for separating worker quality from rating difficulty, including dwell time, worker experience, task difficulty, and agreement with other workers.
 - Introduction of an iterative algorithm that allows task difficulty (inherent disagreement) to be disambiguated from worker reliability (i.e. synthetic disagreement).

-The scope of this study is in relevance assessment for information retrieval related to the IMLS DCC cultural heritage aggregation.
+The scope of this study is in relevance assessment for information retrieval related to a cultural heritage aggregation.
 Relevance assessments are a vital part of information retrieval evaluation and help in addressing the unique search challenges faced by large aggregators of cultural heritage content.